The market

 (source CIVC)

-- The Champagne Appellation d’Origine Contrôlée (AOC) region is limited to 35,000 hectares (317 districts), with more than 97% planted
+- The Champagne Appellation d’Origine Contrôlée (AOC) region covers around 35,000 hectares (319 districts),

 millions of bottles (source CIVC)